1979 Horatio Alger Award Winner

 At age 53, he and two partners purchased Beech-Nut Baby Food from Squibb.
 Nicholas was the chairman, CEO, and president of the company, which at the time was ranked third in the baby food industry.
 His decision to remove salt, sugar, artificial flavors, MSG, and HVP from Beech-Nut's baby food revived the company's lagging sales.
 By the time he sold the company to Nestle in 1979, Beech-Nut had moved to second place in baby food sales.

-Hard work remains his prescription for success.
-"It's not something you just casually apply," he says.
+Hard work remained his prescription for success.
+"It's not something you just casually apply," he said.
 "It's day in and day out diligence."
-Of his Horatio Alger Award, Nicholas says, "I am excited by the energy that has catapulted the Association into the zenith of all Associations.
+Of his Horatio Alger Award, Nicholas said, "I am excited by the energy that has catapulted the Association into the zenith of all Associations.
 The scholarship program is exemplary and I applaud it."* Deceased